 “Whether you should insist on having one depends on your individual situation,” says Cornelius Charles, co-owner of Dream Home Property Solutions LLC, a Ventura, California-based residential real estate investment company with an A+ rating from the Better Business Bureau.

-“However,” he adds, “if you are selling a home for the first time or if your sales price is somewhat close to the amount of money you still owe on the house, it might be in your best interest to insist on a net sheet.
-First-time home sellers are usually not aware of all of the expenses involved with selling a home and can make the mistake of thinking they are going to pocket close to the full amount of the sale price.”
+“If you have bought and sold multiple homes throughout your life, you probably have a pretty good feel for the expenses involved with doing so… [but] first-time home sellers are usually not aware of all of the expenses involved with selling a home and can make the mistake of thinking they are going to pocket close to the full amount of the sale price.”

+How your agent handles providing you a seller’s net sheet is often a great way to determine if they are the right agent for you.
 If you find your agent is struggling to answer your questions or produce the documentation and details you’re looking for, it may be time to consider listing with another real estate agent with a proven track record of success.

 Haven't found a real estate agent yet?